 Offerings in the Department include courses in Legal Theory (these courses emphasize the moral and philosophical dimensions that inform legal life and link the study of law with the history of social and political thought), Interpretive Practices (these courses emphasize the ways law attempts to resolve normative problems through rituals of textual interpretation), Legal Institutions (these courses focus on the particular ways different legal institutions translate moral judgments and interpretive practices into regulation and socially sanctioned force), and Historical and Cross-Cultural Perspectives (these courses explore the ways in which law and societies change over time, as well as the interdependence of law and culture).

 Departmental Honors Program.
 The Department awards Honors to seniors who have achieved distinction in their course work, whose independent projects are judged to be of honors quality, and who have a college-wide grade average of A- or above.
+Students with a college-wide grade point below an A- may petition to write an Honors Thesis.
 Students should begin to identify a suitable project during the second semester of their junior year and must submit a proposal by the end of that semester for Departmental evaluation.
 The proposal consists of a description of an area of inquiry or topic to be covered, a list of courses that provide necessary background for the work to be undertaken, and a bibliography.
 A first draft of the honor thesis will be submitted before the start of the second semester.
 The final draft will be submitted in April and read and evaluated by a committee of readers.

 Post-Graduate Study.
 LJST is not a pre-law program designed to serve the needs of those contemplating careers in law.
 While medical schools have prescribed requirements for admission, there is no parallel in the world of legal education.
 Law schools generally advise students to obtain a broad liberal arts education; they are as receptive to students who major in physics, mathematics, history or philosophy as they would be to students who major in LJST.